meghakalia/meghakalia.github.io/_includes/biography.md

 Currently, I am part of the steering committee of [Biomedical Imaging and Artificial Intelligence Research Cluster][BIAIRC], UBC.
 In the past, I have served as a member of Graduate Council Student Caucus, UBC and as an executive committee member, Women in Engineering, UBC.

 When I am not working you can find me either running, biking, or reading a book.
-Fun fact: In my PhD I have managed to read more than 60 fiction/non-fiction books so far.
+Fun fact: During my PhD I have managed to read more than 60 fiction/non-fiction books so far.
+Things that I am learning currently: North Indian classical music and Indian language Maithli.

 [RCL]: http://rcl.ece.ubc.ca/people/